zertyz/kickass-app-template/README.md

    * Share back (through a PR) any improvements you do to the template

+# Why

+This template brings up a basis for

 # Screenshots

 ## Angular
 ![rust+angular+material 1.png](screenshots/rust+angular+material%201.png)
 ![rust+angular+material 2.png](screenshots/rust+angular+material%202.png)
-(only 44ms needed to show the content -- 13ms to load index.html + 31ms to render it.
+(due to Angular-Universal pre-rendering, only 44ms are needed to show the content -- 13ms to load index.html + 31ms to render it.
 After being presented, Angular is loaded and after 664ms we have a fully working website)

 ## EGui (web + mobile)
 ![egui-web.png](screenshots/egui-web.png)
 (the same code is shared between the native and web versions of the egui interface)

-## Stats
+## Stats Web UI
 ![rust+angular+internal_stats.png](screenshots/rust+angular+internal_stats.png)

-## Terminal
+## Terminal UI
 ![terminal-ui.png](screenshots/terminal-ui.png)

 ## EGui (native)